Fagear/Beta10Pin/README.md

 ### Camera record trigger

-Cameras can have different "trigger modes" for the record button that usually can be selected with a switch at the bottom of the camera.
+Cameras can have different "trigger modes" for the pause button that usually can be selected with a switch at the bottom of the camera.

-Usual record button modes:
+Usual pause button modes:
 - default at "low", toggling state with each button press
 - default at "high", toggling state with each button press
 - default at "high", producing ~200 ms negative pulse with each button press

-**CMA-1010** adapter only supports two trigger modes and for selecting between those you have to open up its case and move a physical switch inside. **Beta10Pin** auto-detects trigger mode of the camera and responds on every record button press on the camera correctly.
+**CMA-1010** adapter only supports two trigger modes and for selecting between those you have to open up its case and move a physical switch inside. **Beta10Pin** auto-detects trigger mode of the camera and responds on every button press on the camera correctly.

 ### Serial link mode